Listing Thumbnail

 For how long have I used the solution?

-I have been using Control-M for more than 10 years in our organization.
+I have been using Control-M for almost ten years.

 What do I think about the stability of the solution?